zahur76/MilestoneProject_2/README.md

 ### Game testing

-The game was tested with friends and relatives to check for bugs and to obtain feedback.
+The game was tested with friends and relatives to check for bugs and to obtain general feedback.
 This was performed when main game module was complete upto project completion.
-The game was tested for game logic errors and design improvements.

 Issues encountered and rectified are given [below](#issues-encountered-during-development)

 ### Responsive design

 The site was viewed on different device sizes to check for correct reponsive design.
 This was done using primarily Chrome DevTools with different emulated devices(moto G4, iphone 6/7/8, ipad, ipad pro).
-The reponsive viewer chrome extension was also used together with physical testing on smart phones, tablets and desktop computers.
+The responsive viewer chrome extension was also used covering the following screen resolutions:
+1. 1280 X 800 (large screen)
+2. 1024 X 800 (medium screen)
+2. 414 X 736  (iPhone 8 Plus, 7 Plus, 6S Plus)
+3. 375 X 667  (iPhone 8, 7, 6S, 6)
+4. 414 X 896  (iPhone XR, XS Max)
+5. 375 X 812  (iPhone XS, X)
+6. 412 X 846  (Galaxy S9 Plus, S8 Plus)
+7. 360 X 740  (Galaxy S9, Note 8, S8)
+8. 323 X 786  (Pixel 3, 3 XL)
 ![reponsive design Image](assets/doc/responsive_two.png)

+A physical testing was also performed on smart phones, tablets and desktop computers.

 A final check was done using the website http://ami.responsivedesign.is/.